OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-15.md

 ## 1 Samuel 15:35

 Samuel did not see Saul again until the day of his death;
-for Samuel grieved over Saul, and the Lord regretted that He had made Saul king over Israel.
+for Samuel grieved over Saul, and the Lord lamented that He had made Saul king over Israel.